lamestation/kyber/README.md

 Kyber
 =====

+Anyone who has ever used Confluence was probably super excited about all the output formats it supported... until you actually tried it.
+Well, Kyber is here to help.

 Kyber is a free and open-source documentation workflow for Confluence.

 Kyber is being developed by LameStation LLC as the publishing toolchain for LameStation books and manuals.
 It facilitates authoring print-quality documents within Confluence.

-With Kyber, your work looks like it came from O'Reilly, not your apartment.
-Sell that to your manager!
+With Kyber, you can make documents that look like they came from O'Reilly, not your apartment.

-But what does it do?
+### Features

 * Doxygen-style source code markup rendered to Confluence pages
 * LaTeX-driven PDF generation from Confluence pages